ayamonta/StackArithmetic/README.md

 # StackArithmetic
-Program that uses a stack to evaluate arithmetic expressions in infix notation without converting to postfix notation.
+Program that uses two stacks to evaluate arithmetic expressions in infix notation without converting to postfix notation.